Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

       default:
       value_in_examples:
       description: |
-        Future time in seconds since epoch, when the release will start (ignored when `percentage` is set)
+        Future time in seconds since epoch, when the release will start (ignored when percentage is set, or when using whitelist or blacklist)
     - name: duration
       required:
       default: 3600
       value_in_examples:
       description: |
-        How long, in seconds, should the transition take (ignored when `percentage` is set)
+       How long, in seconds, should the transition take (ignored when percentage is set, or when using whitelist or blacklist)
     - name: percentage
       required:
       default: